KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

         auto cap_pos = registry.get<transform::position_2d>(pipe.cap);
         registry.replace<transform::position_2d>(pipe.cap, new_pos_x, cap_pos.y());

-        // Return the info about if this pipe is out of the screen return new_pos_x;
+        // Return the information about whether this pipe is out of the screen return new_pos_x;
     }
 };